CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

 {
     /**
      *  Implementation for a mapper function
+     *  @param  mixed       Key of the item that is being mapped
      *  @param  mixed       Value that is being mapped
-     *  @param  Reducer     Reducer object to which we may emit key/value pairs */ public function map($value, Yothalot\Reducer $reducer) {
+     *  @param  Reducer     Reducer object to which we may emit key/value pairs */ public function map($key, $value, Yothalot\Reducer $reducer) {
         // imagine that the to-be-mapped data is a string, and we want to
         // emit key/value pairs for all the words found in the string foreach (explode(" ", $value) as $word)
         {